RGF-team/rgf/RGF/rgf-guide.rst

     train_y_fn=sample/train.data.y   # Training targets
     test_x_fn=sample/test.data.x     # Test data points
     model_fn_prefix=output/m
-    SaveLastModelOnly                # Only the last (largest) model will be saved.
+    SaveLastModelOnly                # Only the last (largest) model will be saved :
-    :
-    test_interval=100                # Test every time 100 leaves are added.
-    max_leaf_forest=500              # Stop training when #leaf reaches 500
+    test_interval=100                # Test (and save) models every time 100 leaves are added max_leaf_forest=500              # Stop training when #leaf reaches 500

 In this example, the model path names will be ``output/m-01``, ..., ``output/m-05``, but the only last one ``output/m-05`` is actually written to the file, as ``SaveLastModelOnly`` is turned on.